HL7/davinci-alerts/source/pages/_includes/admit-discharge-notification-condition-intro.md

 1. A reference(s) to US Core Encounter Profile(s) which will be bundled in the message.

+**Additional Profile specific implementation guidance:**

+Note that for the admission/discharge scenario, `Condition.encounter` is a "reverse link" to the Encounter resource and cannot be traversed from the MessageHeader within the Message Bundle.

 ### Examples

 - [{{base_type}} Example]({{base_type}}-{{base_id}}-01.html)